polkadot-js/api/README.md

 This library provides a clean wrapper around all the methods exposed by a Polkadot/Subtrate network client and defines all the types exposed by a node.
 For complete documentation around the classes, interfaces and their use, visit the [documentation portal](https://polkadot.js.org/api/).

+If you are an existing user, please be sure to track the [CHANGELOG](CHANGELOG.md) and [UPGRADING](UPGRADING.md) guides when changing versions.

 ## tutorials

 Looking for tutorials to get started?
 Look at [examples](https://polkadot.js.org/api/examples/promise/) for guides on how to use the API to make queries and submit transactions.